kannapoix/substrate-cliby/README.md

 # SubstrateCliby

 This is command line interface for parity substrate(https://github.com/paritytech/substrate).
 Maybe I should write this with language in which more easily cross compile.
 Rust, Go, Haskell...I'm not sure.
+For now, this is only work for node running on localhost port 9933.

 ## Installation